MaxBly/spotibly/README.md

 I have installed **Raspotify** on my raspberry pi.
 This app will launch spotify a time a day if enabled, checkout the settings file bellow.
 You'll need to create 3 json files and edit that spotibly.js file too, to use this app.
+You'll also need to launch this deamon a reboot a 00:00

 __Edit spotibly.js__
 ```js